-Certain state agencies may have specific riders in the GAA (86th Legislature) that increase or decrease agency FTE limitations or provide specific exemptions from mandated FTE caps.
+Certain state agencies may have specific riders in the GAA (87th Legislature) that increase or decrease agency FTE limitations or provide specific exemptions from mandated FTE caps.

-The FTE limitations under the GAA (86th Legislature), Article IX, Section 6.10, do not apply to a state agency or institution of higher education in an instance of employment of a temporary or contract worker, including the employment of a worker as an intern, or employment of a worker who is paid from appropriations of gifts and grants under the GAA (86th Legislature), Article IX, Section 8.01.
-In addition, the reporting requirements under the GAA (86th Legislature), Article IX, Section 6.10, do not apply to a state agency or institution of higher education with fewer than 50 FTEs allowed in the agency's or institution of higher education's bill pattern.367
+The FTE limitations under the GAA (87th Legislature), Article IX, Section 6.10, do not apply to a state agency or institution of higher education in an instance of employment of an intern or a worker who is paid from appropriations of gifts and grants under the GAA (87th Legislature), Article IX, Section 8.01.
+In addition, the reporting requirements under the GAA (87th Legislature), Article IX, Section 6.10, do not apply to a state agency or institution of higher education with fewer than 50 FTEs allowed in the agency's or institution of higher education's bill pattern.365

-Agencies and institutions of higher education should refer to the GAA (86th Legislature), Article IX, Section 6.10, for additional FTE reporting requirements on exceeding the limitations established by the Legislature.
+Agencies and institutions of higher education should refer to the GAA (87th Legislature), Article IX, Section 6.10, for additional FTE reporting requirements on exceeding the limitations established by the Legislature.